sdevlin/minijava/README.md

-This is an interpreter for Minijava programs.
+This is an interpreter for MiniJava programs.

 It's not complete, but I'm probably done working on it.